gubnik/co_usb/README.md

 ## Cancellation

 Context with enabled service provides cancellation semantics via exposed `std::stop_token`.
 It is recommended to be passed to `boost::capy::run_async` if proper cancellation is needed.
-However, due to the nature of libusb event handling the cancellation
-*will likely not* be instantaneous and instead happen *after* the current event is processed.
+Due to the nature of libusb event handling the cancellation will not be instantaneous and will happen *after* the current event is processed.